bruvellu/terebratalia-wnts/wnt.md

 lineage-specific duplication.
 The unusual expression of *wnt1b* compared to the other ligands suggests that it might have evolved novel functions, or different regulatory mechanisms.

+Frizzled is missing fz3/6 which is vertebrate-specific.
+Single-copy of sfrp and wif inhibitors. dkk is interesting.
+T.transversa dkk3 does not group with the cnidarian dkk3 or human dkk3, but in a distinct group of mainly protostomes.
+While hemichordates have the two subfamilies of dkk3.
+This suggests there are two distinct families of dkk3.
+Structurally their domains differ.
+The ancestral dkk3 (no-wnt) gave rise to dkk1/dkk3protostome (yes-wnt). dkk3 is seemingly unrelated to Wnt signaling.
+But dkk3 has been shown to modulate wnt in one amphioxus species but another.
+Our phylogenetic analysis suggests that the three subfamilies of dkk were present in hemichordates and amphioxus.
+While wntdkk3 was lost in deuterostomes, dkk1 and nowntdkk3 was lost in protostomes.
+In summary, dkk found in protostomes is closer to dkk1-2-4 than dkk3. which is divergent and seemingly unrelated to Wnt signaling

 ## Unique transcriptional subregions pattern the brachiopod larval body